Top 25 of the Richest Families with the highest net worth in the world as of 2021

 - Net worth: $215 billion

 - Source of wealth: Walmart

 In 1962, Sam and Bud Walton founded Walmart in Rogers, Arkansas, Business Insider previously reported.
 After its success, they founded Sam’s Club in 1983.
-Walmart reported sales of $ 514.4 billion in 2018, making it the largest by revenue retailer in the world.
+Walmart reported sales of $ 514.4 billion in 2018, making it the largest revenue of a retail chain in the world.

-The Waltons are the number 1 among the richest families in the world, and their wealth is divided between three generations of family members, including founder Sam Walton’s three children, Rob, Jim and Alice; She is considered one of the richest women in the world with a fortune of 56.8 billion dollars.
+The Walton Family are the number 1 among the richest families in the world, and their wealth is divided between three generations of family members, including founder Sam Walton’s three children, Rob, Jim, and Alice; She is considered one of the richest women in the world with a fortune of 56.8 billion dollars.

 - Further List: The Richest NBA Players in the world as of 2021